SSL Certificate Monitoring 101: A Guide for Indie Devs and Self-Hosters

 • Any sudden changes in certificate details

-Getting Started: Tools for Simple SSL Monitoring
+Tools for Certificate Monitoring

 • UptimeRobot: Monitors SSL alongside many other metrics like uptime and response time.
 More expensive due to its broad feature set.